Improving your physical health for retirement

 - Increased overall flexibility.

-- Increasing the natural hormones that help fight depression and lifts mood
+- Increasing the natural hormones that help fight depression and lifts the mood

 - Improves your balance and helps protect you from falls